Get

 The differences are much more apparent in unspayed cats.
 An unspayed female Siamese’s behavior can be pretty erratic.
 As well as becoming unusually (even for a Siamese) clingy, they may often rub up on things and become more vocal.
 Don’t expect much sleep if your female Siamese is in heat!

-This contrasts unneutered males, who tend to become more aggressive and territorial.
+This contrasts with unneutered males, who tend to become more aggressive and territorial.
 The good news is that their strange behavior will improve after being neutered or spayed.

 Personality / Character